OkaNim/229_polymer-ref-sign-recognizer/README.md

-'the film' や 'the membrane' などのポリマーの指示表現を自動認識します。<br>
+Polymer referring signs such as 'the film' and 'the membrane' can be recognized.<br>
 <br>
 <br>
 ## How to use